Posted on February 6, 2017 and last updated on May 10, 2026

 • Sights: mature forest, brook trout fisheries

-The there-and-back Barbara’s trail is roughly 1.2 miles; it ends at a sign marking the end of the WCC’s hiking path (although the track continues on beyond the sign).
-Perkinstown Loop makes a 0.7-mile loop through woods, including a section follows the straight pipeline.
-Look for the blue markers with yellow arrows on this trail.
+The there-and-back Barbara’s trail is roughly 1.2 miles; it ends at a sign marking the end of the WCC’s hiking path (although the track continues on beyond the sign, eventually emerging onto a housing development).
+Perkinstown Loop makes a 0.7-mile loop through woods, including a section along the straight pipeline corridor (it looks like there might have been a railroad here, too, many years ago, since you can see old ties).

 Directions: Turn onto Thompson Road from Perry Oliver Road.
 Park at the end of the cul-de-sac.